 The Honoring and Listening to Our First Responders Act, also known as the HALO Act, establishes a new offense for individuals who interfere with the official duties of first responders.
 Under this legislation, a person can be charged with a disorderly persons offense if they knowingly approach or remain within 25 feet of a first responder after being instructed to maintain distance.
 This includes actions intended to obstruct, impair, or interfere with the first responder's duties, as well as threatening, intimidating, or harassing them.
 The definition of a first responder encompasses law enforcement officers, paid or volunteer firefighters, and members of emergency medical services.

-The bill outlines that a disorderly persons offense can result in penalties of up to six months in prison, a fine of up to $1,000, or both.
+The bill outlines that a disorderly persons offense can result in penalties of up to six months of imprisonment, a fine of up to $1,000, or both.
 Additionally, it clarifies that prosecution under this act does not prevent further legal action under other applicable laws.
-The HALO Act aims to enhance the safety and effectiveness of first responders by ensuring that individuals respect their official duties and maintain a safe distance during emergencies.
+The act is set to take effect immediately upon passage.